 - Create your own colour-coded highlights as you revise

 - Share notes with your friends

 c) Mikes Bikes (Intro) – in order for students to get a realistic ‘experience’ in managing a small business, this course uses an online business simulation game.
-Each student will be provided a licence (at no cost as it has been paid by the University) to the online game and will be allocated to a group where together students will manage their company and compete with other groups in the class.
-More details about this online simulation game will be provided under assessment summary (section 5.3 of this course information) and during the semester via lectures and MyUni.
+Each student will be provided a licence to the online game and will be allocated to a group where together students will manage their company and compete with other groups in the class.
+More details about this online simulation game is provided in the additional course information (via Myuni Course Website) and during the semester in lectures.

 Recommended ResourcesOther reading resources which students may find useful include:

 - Burns, P. (2011), Entrepreneurship & Small Business: Start-up, Growth and Maturity (3rd Ed), Palgrave Macmillan, New York.

 - Hatton, T. (2011), Small Business Management: Entrepreneurship and Beyond, South-Western.